joncampbell123/dosbox-x/README.md

 has been under development since late 2000 with patches, fixes, and improvements from members all over the Vogons forums.
-Despite not having a major official release since DOSBox 0.74 over 10 years ago, the project is still in active development today.
+Despite not having a major official release since DOSBox 0.74 over 10 years ago, the project is still in semi-active development today.
 Meanwhile, some of the changes themselves incorporated code from other projects.